MichaelLarocca/blog-michael-jude-larocca/posts/2021/10-21/HowToParticipateInHacktoberfest.md

 To complete step 4, we first must "**fork**" the repository.

-To "**fork**" the repository, while signed in to GitHub, go to the author's repository and click the fork button located in the top right corner.
+To "**fork**" the repository, while signed into GitHub, go to the author's repository and click the fork button located in the top right corner.

 ---